jmadupalli/shortly/README.md

 I've also set up Dockerfiles and Docker Compose as part of docker learning process if someone really wants to test it out in their system.
 I'm a bit old-school tho, so opted for manual deployment for the demo.
 Deployed the JAR file to my Linux droplet, set up Nginx as a reverse proxy, and that's it!

+Quick note: If you want to use this project for production or deploy it live, Make sure you change the environment variables (check the docker files for a clear example).
+Especially, the secret key used for JWT tokens.

 ### Docker Compose:

 >  docker compose up